-Preimplantation Genetic Diagnosis can be performed for two different purposes:
+Preimplantation Genetic Testing can be performed for two different purposes:

-- PGD-A or PGS (Preimplantation Genetic Diagnosis for Aneuploidies), which is applied to identify de novo chromosomal abnormalities and that represents the broadest indication to preimplantation genetics at present.
-In the case of PGD-A, the method used for the chromosomal analysis is identical for all the patients.
-The main aim of PGD-A is to improve the efficiency of IVF by minimizing the risks associated with reproduction in infertile couples and especially with advanced maternal age.
+- PGT-A (Preimplantation Genetic Testing for Aneuploidies), which is applied to identify de novo chromosomal abnormalities and that represents the broadest indication to preimplantation genetics at present.
+In the case of PGT-A, the method used for the chromosomal analysis is identical for all the patients.
+The main aim of PGT-A is to improve the efficiency of IVF by minimizing the risks associated with reproduction in infertile couples and especially with advanced maternal age.

 In the most experienced and technologically-advanced centers, the material on which the genetic testing is performed consists of multiple cells taken at day 5/6/7 of embryo in-vitro development from a portion of the blastocyst known as trophectoderm.
 This stage of embryo development ensures a greater reliability of the genetic analysis, as well as the absence of any impact upon embryo reproductive potential following the biopsy, which implies that the embryo is not harmed at all by this procedure.
 The cells are collected through a micromanipulator to be then put into PCR test tubes and sent to a genetic center where the analysis will be carried out (the figure below is a sequence representing the biopsy procedure).
 In the GENERA centers trophectoderm biopsy has been performed since 2011 according to the method represented hereafter, which has been published in 2014 in the prestigious journal Human Reproduction (Capalbo et al., Human Reproduction 2014).